 Flooring

-If you are replacing carpet, you don’t generally need to remove the baseboards.
-The carpet is flexible and can be tucked in underneath.
-But, when replacing flooring with a different type of flooring (i.e. removing carpet to put in luxury vinyl plank, tile, or hardwood flooring) then you will want to remove the baseboards.
-You’ll also always want to remove the baseboards when you’re taking up old tile.
+If you are replacing carpet, you generally donโ€™t need to remove the baseboards, as carpet is flexible and can be tucked underneath.
+However, when switching from carpet to luxury vinyl plank, tile, or hardwood flooring, removing the baseboards is essential.
+Youโ€™ll also need to remove baseboards when pulling up old tile to ensure a clean installation.

 Walls

-If you’re painting a wall, then you can leave the baseboards and trim in tact and paint around it.
-If you’re relocating walls, or knocking some down, then you’ll want to remove all baseboards and trim.
+If youโ€™re simply painting a wall, you can leave the baseboards and trim in place and paint around them.
+However, if youโ€™re relocating walls or knocking them down, all baseboards and trim will need to be removed.

 How To Remove Baseboards and Trim - The Daily DIY